‘Út í óvisunna [Running Blind] and Desmond Bagley’.

 Desmond Bagley and his wife Joan.
-Those who have read the books, Bagley’s, many of whom have probably imagined him as a big, strong legal and adventurous person, a true “Super Man”.
+Many of those who have read Bagley’s books, have probably imagined him as a big, strong and adventurous person, a true “Super Man”.
 But they have been misled in error and confusion; the man is rather frail in appearance and far from being pretty adventurous.

-It is surprisingly common for Icelanders to ask the question to foreigners who come here what they think of Icelandic women.
-The general consensus with people seems to be that this Icelandic variant is one of the, if not the, most beautiful, on our planet.
-And Bagley certainly had a wonderful beauty emerging in Running Blind.
+It is surprisingly common for Icelanders to direct the question to foreigners who come here, how they view Icelandic women.
+People have come to believe that this Icelandic variety is one of the most beautiful, if not the most beautiful, known on our planet.
+And it has not gone unnoticed that Bagley brought a wonderful beauty to the fore in Running Blind.
 The heroines of his books are usually attractive.

-Interestingly, Bagley drew a clear and geographically accurate picture of Iceland in the book, although he had only spent a few weeks here to get to know the country.
-He must have tried hard this time and surely stretched his Bronco Jeep travelling throughout the country.
-In this connection it may be mentioned, that the undersigned is aware, that in one of these “spy missions” he was well on the way to land down in hell (according to international interpretation), or rather his Jeep was, as he lost control of it on the Námaskarð pass in Mývatn.
-The Jeep had to be lifted out by a crane.
+It was interesting how clear and geographically correct Bagley’s picture of Iceland was in the book, even though he had only spent a few weeks here getting to know the country.
+The adventurer must have worked hard during this time and no doubt taken his Bronco Jeep far and wide across the country.
+In relation to this, it may be mentioned that the undersigned is aware that in one of these “reconnaissance missions” he was well on the way to landing in hell (according to international interpretation), or rather his Jeep was, which he lost in one of the hot springs in Námaskarð, Mývatn.
+The Jeep had to be lifted out by crane, and the adventurer continued.

-Rumor has it; Desmond Bagley intends to make a film about his book Running Blind or rather make a film deal about it.
-Would it be filmed in this country?
-We don’t know any more about this, though it has been claimed that he will come here in the summer, along with experts to explore the situation and begin preparations for the film.
+It has been mentioned that Desmond Bagley intends to make a film about his book Running Blind or rather has made a deal with a film company about it.
+Will it be filmed in this country?
+It is rumoured that he will be coming here this summer, along with experts to explore the possibility and begin preparations for filming.

-Initially, he received offers from film companies in Hollywood to make the movie.
-He was asked to travel to the “city of dreams” to write the screenplay for the movie to discuss terms, and there he went.
-However the “city of dreams” proved to be a vulgar hell.
-After having been there three times, failing to reach agreement, he packed up and headed back home to “good old England.”
-And now he has made an agreement with the British film company Rank.
+He originally received an offer from a Hollywood film company to make the film.
+He was asked to go to the “city of dreams” to write the screenplay and talk to the producers.
+And there he went.
+However the “city of dreams” turned out to be the worst kind of hell for him.
+After staying there for some time he packed up and headed back home to “good old England.”
+And now it is understood that he has signed a contract with the British film company Rank.

-No, he is not a Hollywood success story, and this is clearly stated in an interview a Norwegian newspaper had with him some time ago, whilst he was traveling in Norway with his wife Joan.
-Finally, here published a short extract from that interview.
+No, this was not a Hollywood success story, and this is clearly stated in an interview in a Norwegian newspaper some time ago, whilst he was traveling in Norway with his wife Joan.
+Finally, here is a short extract from that interview.

 This was a terrible experience that I would not wish to experience again.
 Everything you have read about Hollywood is true.
-I felt it was a great honour, as I was informed that a movie would be made from the book and I should come west to write the script.
+I felt it was a great honour, when I was informed that a movie would be made from the book and that I should travel to Hollywood to write the script.
 But my experience of the capital of cinema was a poor experience.
 I was there three months, and during the whole time we could not agree on a script.
 I sat there with a good idea in mind whilst around me sat a group of senior men who could not agree.